rahwang/CarvingStool/Games/FoodFight/README.md

 # Food Fight!

 A simple button game with the simple premise, what if food came to life?
 It features adorable art, animations and music by [my talented teammates](http://phillydevnight.com/events/recent/what-if-jam/).
-My friend AJ and I handled the gameplay programming and game design.
+My friend AJ and I handled the gameplay programming.

 This game was the winning entry for the two-week [What-If Game Jam](http://phillydevnight.com/events/recent/what-if-jam/) with [Philly Dev Night](http://phillydevnight.com/).